aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/document-and-text-classification/document-classification/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Classification/ClassifyDocument) lets you call the REST API directly from the browser.

 ## cURL Example

-You can use cUrl, which is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.

 The following are a few examples of using cURL: